GetcuReone/FactFactory/FactFactory/VersionedFactFactory/FactFactory.Versioned.Common/API.md

 Helper for VersionedFactFactory.

-<a name='M-GetcuReone-FactFactory-Versioned-VersionedFactFactoryHelper-AddVerionParameter-GetcuReone-FactFactory-Interfaces-IFact,GetcuReone-FactFactory-Versioned-Interfaces-IVersionFact-'></a>
+<a name='M-GetcuReone-FactFactory-Versioned-VersionedFactFactoryHelper-AddVerionParameter-GetcuReone-FactFactory-Interfaces-IFact,GetcuReone-FactFactory-Versioned-Interfaces-IVersionFact,GetcuReone-FactFactory-Interfaces-Operations-IFactParameterCache-'></a>
-### AddVerionParameter(fact,version) `method`
+### AddVerionParameter(fact,version,parameterCache) `method`

 ##### Summary